Digital medicine

 Digital medicine encompasses a wide range of disciplines, including techbio, healthtech, and biomedical engineering.
-It involves the use of digital tools and platforms to collect, store, and analyze patient data, including electronic health records, genomic data, and medical imaging.
+It involves the use of digital tools and platforms to collect, store, and analyze medical and biological data, including electronic health records, genomic data, and medical imaging.
 This data can then be used to develop new analytics and treatment approaches, personalize healthcare interventions, and optimize healthcare delivery.

 Digital medicine is evidence-based, and its approach is rooted in rigorous scientific research and clinical evidence.
 It is designed to augment and complement traditional medical practices, providing physicians and other healthcare professionals with the tools and resources they need to make more informed decisions and provide better care to patients.

 Differentiation from similar disciplines

 Digital medicine is sometimes confused with similar disciplines, including the broader category of digital health, as well as digital therapeutics, another digital health subset.
 Digital health offerings use digital technologies to enhance human health in some capacity but often lacking the required evidence base to qualify as digital medicine.
 Within this broader category, programs that include a prescription medication with an ingestible sensor component are considered digital medicines.
 By contrast, digital therapeutics are associated mainly with web-based health management tools and stand-alone health apps, generally without a prescription medication element.